 - See your first doctor if you are pregnant or breastfeeding.

 The Zeal shake only has 100 calories.
-That is in line with many other weight loss shakes I've looked at previously.
+That is in line with many other weight loss shakes.
 Substituting a lesser calorie food for one of a greater calories, should help people lose weight.
-While the shake itself appears to have no clinical studies, some of its ingredients have been investigated for weight loss.
-Of those ingredients, I believe [easyazon_link keywords=”glucomannan” locale=”US” tag=”mscscs-20″]glucomannan[/easyazon_link] has the best evidence.
-For those who try this ingredient alone, I personally think glucomannan powder would cause less issues than capsules.
+Of those ingredients in the protein shake, glucomannan/konjac fiber has the best evidence.